-There used to be a time where you had to place checks into deposit envelopes in order to feed them through an ATM (automated teller machine).
+There used to be a time when you had to place checks into deposit envelopes to feed them through an ATM.

-National and regional banks across the country now use machines with scanning technology where there is no longer a reason to fill out time-consuming deposit slips or search for a deposit envelope.
+National and regional banks across the country now use machines with scanning technology.
+Most ATMs can scan cash or checks directly, so there's no longer a reason to fill out time-consuming deposit slips or search for a deposit envelope.

-Cash and checks are separated into stacks and fed into designated slots of the ATM for deposit.
+With some ATMs, cash and checks are separated into stacks and fed into designated slots of the ATM for deposit.
+With other machines, you can feed in your cash and checks together.
 There’s no need to scan each bill or check individually, although the initial process is similar to inserting a bill into a change machine.
-The ATMs can handle stacks of several bills or checks at a time.
+The ATMs can handle stacks of several bills or checks (or both) at a time.

-You may remember the frustration of waiting in line at the branch ATM behind someone who hadn’t yet filled out his or her deposit slip.
+You may remember the frustration of waiting in line at the branch ATM behind someone who hadn’t yet filled out their deposit slip.
 With ATMs that use scanning technology, deposit slips are a thing of the past.
 No more frantic searching around the machine trying to find the hidden location for deposit envelopes.

-Keeping a copy of the ATM receipt is helpful for personal record keeping, but can also safeguard you in the event the machine or computer system makes a mistake.
+Keeping a copy of the ATM receipt is helpful for personal record-keeping, but it can also safeguard you in the event the machine or computer system makes a mistake.
 Many of the new ATMs offer a receipt option which shows an image of the checks deposited.
-Pick this option if possible to ensure you have a physical copy of the checks.
+Pick this option if possible to ensure you have a physical copy of the checks you deposited.